Stellar mass dependence of galaxy size-dark matter halo radius relation probed by Subaru-HSC survey weak lensing

 \cite{Gomez2022} have studied the angular momentum of IllustrisTNG galaxies and its connection to kinematic and visual morphology.
 They find that early and late-type galaxies retain $\sim$10-20 and $\sim$50-60 percent of halo angular momentum, respectively.
 But within the stellar mass range $10^{9-11} {\rm M}_{\odot}$, the $f_{\rm j}$ for both early and late-type galaxies is largely independent of stellar mass.
 This is in contrast with the results of \citep{Posti2018} but however, qualitatively agrees with our results in the intermediate to the high stellar mass range. \cite{Gomez2022} have not studied galaxies less massive than $10^{9} {\rm M}_{\odot}$.

-Considering the aforementioned results from the literature, along with our own paints a picture where there is a lack of consensus on the behavior of $f_{\rm j}$ at the intermediate to the high stellar mass range.
-At a lower stellar mass regime, however, the evidence seems to be towards a mass-dependent halo angular momentum retention for dwarf galaxies.
+Considering the aforementioned results from the literature, along with our own paints a picture where there is a lack of consensus on the behavior of $f_{\rm j}$ as a function of stellar mass.
+At a lower stellar mass regime, our results indicate a mass-dependent halo angular momentum retention for dwarf galaxies.
 This is challenging for the models where galaxies get their sizes by acquiring a fixed fraction of halo spin.
 However, It must be noted that the simple models of \cite{Fall1980} and \cite{Mo1998} are strictly valid for pure disc galaxies living in isothermal haloes.
 Several refinements to this model have been made in the literature for predicting the size of disc galaxies in NFW haloes.
 This modification is usually in the form $R_{\rm d} = 1/\sqrt{2}. f_{\rm c}^{-1/2} . f_{\rm R}(\lambda, c, m_{\rm d}, j_{\rm d}) . f_{\rm j} . \lambda .